MHAbrah/Custom-Unity-script-templates/README.md

-# Custom Unity script templates
+# Custom Unity Script Templates
 Some more extensive script templates for C# development.

 ## Usage